-After recently enjoying a weekend away this January, I learned there are plenty of reasons to visit the region in the winter.
+After enjoying a Niagara visit in January, I learned there are plenty of reasons to explore the region in the winter.

 Boutique hotels offer great off season deals, last minute reservations can be nabbed at buzz-worthy restaurants, winery staff have more time to give you one-on-one attention, and the annual Icewine Festival offers a seriously sweet program…not to mention the sublime landscape is blanketed in soft white snow.